libbyschuknight/tid_til/python/wagtail.md

 #### Virtualenv
 This confused me a lot.
-The Wagtail docs assume you know about this.
+The Wagtail docs assume you know about this I believe.

 I had used it for the [DjangoGirls tutorial](http://tutorial.djangogirls.org/en/) so I went back to look at that.